 Typical encounter on the Manaslu Circuit.

-Trekking in Nepal, donkeys are a constant presence along the way.
-When you hear their bells approaching you better be ready to let’em through and, even more, to stay mountain-side when they walk past you.
-They tend not to ask “pardon”.
+When trekking in Nepal, donkeys are a constant presence along the way.
+When you hear their bells approaching, you better be ready to let’em through and, even more, to stay mountain-side when they walk past you on the small overhanging trails.
+They tend not to say “pardon”.

 Nepalese young students